olexandrmazur/Tournament-2025/README.md

 Launch:
 (will be created in future)

-For testing this project you have to download a folder or clone github repository
+For testing this project you have to download a folder or clone github repository and launch it

 Where it can be used(I will write this later)